htimsk/SecureKey/README.md

     ```
     sudo fdisk -l
     ```
     The Disk model will be titled *Secure Key 3.0*.
 Note the Device name assigned to the drive.
-In the example below it is `/dev/sda1`.
+In the example below, it is `/dev/sda1`.
 ![](img/fdisk.jpg)
-1. Choose the GPT partioning standard:
+1. Choose the GPT partitioning standard:
     ```
     sudo parted /dev/sda mklabel gpt
     ```